Supreme Council, Scottish Rite (Southern Jurisdiction, USA): History

 In 1813, a member of the Supreme Council established in New York a Supreme Council for the Northern Jurisdiction of the United States of America.
 In 1823, the Supreme Council granted jurisdiction of the fifteen states east of the Mississippi River and north of the Ohio River to the Supreme Council for the Northern Jurisdiction.

+After the Morgan Affair, membership numbers dwindled to the point that by 1844, there were only 4 members in the entire Supreme Council.

 In 1870, "its residence was moved to Washington, D.C.," although " its see remains in Charleston."

 In 1911 the Mother Supreme Council began construction of a new headquarters of the Supreme Council in the District of Columbia, called the House of the Temple.
 Finished in 1915, the House of the Temple remains their headquarters to this day.
 It is located at 1733 Sixteenth Street, NW.
 The House of the Temple also contains the remains of Albert Pike.

 Leadership

 The head of the Southern Jurisdiction is titled the Sovereign Grand Commander.
 A total of 21 men have held this office since 1801.
 Albert Pike and John H. Cowel's tenures of 32 years were the longest.
 The list of Sovereign Grand Commanders is as follows: